Terms of Reference

 The Working Party has a wide membership, including solicitors, barristers, consultants and regulators.
 We meet three to four times per year.
 Meetings are generally held in London, but we aim to provide dial-in facilities for those who wish to participate by phone.
 We exchange information in-between meetings via email.

 The Working Party is open to any UKELA member with an interest in the area.
-Contact the convenor if you would like to join the group.
+Contact the convenors if you would like to join the group.

-The Litigation Working Party sends out a monthly email bulletin detailing recent developments in environmental litigation.
-To receive this email, please contact the convenors: email@example.com
+The Litigation Working Party sends out a regular email bulletin detailing recent developments in environmental litigation.
+To receive this email, please contact the convenors: firstname.lastname@example.org

 Recent Events and Activities